 “Ms. Langabeer’s contribution is crucial to the work’s evocation of period, place and dream.
 She and three other musicians play onstage, sometimes on eccentric electronic instruments invented by Neil Feather.”

 New York Times, 2015

 Langabeer has performed throughout Aotearoa New Zealand and in the USA, Mexico, France, Japan, Sri Lanka and the UK.
-She plays with: Settled Arrows (Philly), Super Meow (Sri Lanka), Solid Bronze Hits (Philly), The Sunset Club (Philadelphia) Zirkus (NZ) and Two To Tutu Too (Baltimore).
+She plays with: Super Meow (Sri Lanka), Solid Bronze Hits (Philly), The Sunset Club (Philadelphia) Zirkus (NZ) and Two To Tutu Too (Baltimore).

-In the past five years she has collaborated on five different continents with LITERAlLY hundreds of people including: NEIL FEATHER, ANDREW MARS, Leslie Rogers, Maiko Matsushima, Jeff Henderson, Motoko Kikkawa, Josh Machiz, Sharada Tolton, Mark Mccloughan, Jim Langabeer, Kate Porter, Matthew Neenan, Isaac Smith, Isuru Kumarasinghe, Jaime Maseda, Colby Damon, Niki and Jorge Cousineau, Chris O’Connor, Dr Sum Suraweera, Gabrielle Lamb, Briar March, Dan Rothenberg, Spencer Sheridan, Dito van Reigersberg, Alban Bailly, Fursaxa and Jamie Robinson.
+In the past five years she has collaborated on five different continents with LITERAlLY hundreds of people including: NEIL FEATHER, TARA MIDDLETON, Andrew Mars, Leslie Rogers, Maiko Matsushima, Josh Machiz, Jeff Henderson, Motoko Kikkawa, Mark McCloughan, Jim Langabeer, Kate Porter, Matthew Neenan, Isaac Smith, Isuru Kumarasinghe, Jaime Maseda, Colby Damon, Niki and Jorge Cousineau, Chris O’Connor, Dr Sum Suraweera, Gabrielle Lamb, Briar March, Dan Rothenberg, Spencer Sheridan, Dito van Reigersberg, Alban Bailly, Fursaxa and Jamie Robinson.